-Section 39 of the Planning and Compulsory Purchase Act 2004 requires that every local planning authority in Wales must prepare a Local Development Plan (LDP) for its area.
-Authorities must exercise the function with the objective of contributing to the achievement of sustainable development and must have regard to national policies and advice issued by Welsh Ministers.
+Section 62 of the Planning and Compulsory Purchase Act 2004 requires that every local planning authority in Wales must prepare a Local Development Plan (LDP) for its area.
+Section 2 of the Planning (Wales) Act 2015 makes it clear that authorities must when exercising their plan-making function, carry out sustainable development in accordance with the Well-being of Future Generations (Wales) Act 2015 and must take into account guidance issued by the Welsh Ministers.